IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_endpoint.rst

   server_protocol (False, str, None)
     The protocol in the server application side.
 This parameter will change to default value if it is omitted even when using PATCH API.
 If client_protocol is 'udp', server_protocol must be 'udp'.
 If client_protocol is 'tcp'/'http', server_protocol could be 'tcp'/'tls' and default to 'tcp'.
 If client_protocol is 'tls'/'https', server_protocol could be 'tcp'/'tls' and default to 'tls'.
 If client_protocol is 'http-tunnel', server_protocol must be 'tcp'.

+  server_host (True, str, None)
+    (Required for new resource) The host name or IP address of the server endpoint.
+For 'http-tunnel' protocol, server_host can start with '*.' , which means a wildcard to it's sub domains.
+Such as '*.example.com' can accept request to 'api.example.com' and 'www.example.com'.

+  reject_unauth (False, bool, False)
+    Whether reject any connection to the server application which is not authorized with the list of supplied CAs in the fields certs.server_cert.

+  certs (False, list, None)
+    The certs.

+  connection_type (True, str, None)
+    (Required for new resource) The type of the endpoint.

+  sni (False, str, None)
+    The server name indicator (SNI) which used to connect to the server endpoint.
+Only useful if server side requires SNI.

   timeout (False, int, None)